danielcmlim/Elemental-Platformer/README.md

 # ElementalPlatformer

-A physics-based platformer where players navigate challenging levels, avoid deadly hazards, and use momentum, jumps, and environmental mechanics to survive.
+tldr; A physics-based platformer where players navigate challenging levels, avoid deadly hazards, and use momentum, jumps, and environmental mechanics to survive.

+**Empathize:**
+To make a 2D platformer that challenges players to focus on problem-solving combined with platforming skills

+**Research / Inspiration:**
+Fireboy and Watergirl: Love the elemental-style puzzles and simple timing mechanics.
+King of Thieves: Like the smooth platforming and responsive jumping controls.
+Hollow Knight: A Combination of enemies and overall movement fluidity.

+**Target Audience:**
+Players aged 9–16 who enjoy puzzles and adventure games.
+**Define:**
+I want to create a game where the player can switch between Fire, Water, Air, and Earth forms.
+Each element has strengths and weaknesses, and different hazards are in effect based on the element you are
+Water: Swim through water; can’t touch lava
+Earth: Move heavy objects; unable to jump, and is slow
+Air: Double-jump/glide; can be blown away **Controls:**
+Arrow keys move left, move right, jump, duck
+1–4 → switch elements
+Start at the bottom-left door, finish at the top-right door First setting:
+In an old, ancient temple, where you find/collect orbs that give you different abilities.
+The obstacles in this setting could be poison dart traps, rolling balls like Indiana Jones, and spikes

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).